Google Work-at-Home Jobs: Scam or Real?

 Google Job Scams

-When you do a search on Google (or any other search engine), along with your results, usually come ads or sponsored links that look a lot like your search results (see an example).
+When you search on Google (or any other search engine), along with your results, usually come ads or sponsored links that look a lot like your search results.
 When it comes to working at home, these Google Ads or sponsored links, are almost always work-at-home scams.
 Legitimate employers don’t blast their job ads throughout cyberspace hoping to find someone based on the search terms they used, but con artists do, and unfortunately, with some success.
 Don't let them prey on you.

 The Federal Trade Commission has cracked down on Google work-at-home scams.
 These "opportunities" employ one of the typical techniques for work-at-home scams by associating their product with something trusted, in this case, Google.